 If you walk around Budapest's Jewish Quarter, it can feel as if pricey cold brews lurk behind every tourist-trafficked corner.
 But just a few blocks away, the Palace Quarter in District 8 is still less infiltrated with specialty coffee shops (and tourists).
 Apricot Coffee is located near some of the most charming, estate-filled streets of Budapest—if you're in the neighborhood, it's worth ambling through Horánszky, Reviczky, and Ötpacsirta streets, and the area behind the National Museum for some architectural eye candy.

-Apricot is a tiny but inviting space, specializing in espresso-based drinks—cortado, flat white, capuccino, latte—and filter coffees (V60, Aeropress, cold brews).
+Apricot is a tiny but inviting space, specializing in espresso-based drinks—cortado, flat white, cappuccino, latte—and filter coffees (V60, Aeropress, cold brews).
 Apart from coffee, there’s also a wonderful cherry-and-pistachio cake, morning pastries, and tasty grilled sandwiches, with a tomato-and-mozzarella, salami-and-cheese, and figs-and-goat-cheese filling (€3).
 Many of the customers consist of students from the nearby colleges.